Investigation of the $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the Randall-Sundrum model: Theoretical framework

 with $\kappa_{5} = 2M_{5}^{-2/3}$, $M_{5}$ is the fundamental gravitational scale.
 The 5-dimensional field $h_{\mu\nu}$ can be written as a KK tower of 4-dimensional fields,

 where the $h_{\mu\nu}^{n}(x)$ can be interpreted as the KK-excitations of the 4-dimensional graviton.
 The $\chi^{n}(y)$ factors are the wave-functions of the KK-gravitons along the extra dimension.
+The framework of a 5-dimensional metric yields several components upon 4-dimensional decomposition, including two noteworthy fields: the graviphoton ($G^{(5)}_{\mu 5}$) and the graviscalar ($G^{(5)}_{55}$).
+Due to the disruption of 5-dimensional translational invariance by the branes, the graviphoton is known to be massive.
+The graviscalar field, with the role in ensuring the stability of the extra-dimensional size, is introduced to be radion.
 The masses of the KK-graviton modes are given by

 The effective Lagrangian between KK-gravitons and brane matter is given by